 Several attempts have been made historically to predict the type, scale and timing of future Beaufort Sea oil and gas exploration and development.
 These include: Beaufort Environmental Monitoring Project (1988); Beaufort Region Environmental Assessment and Monitoring Program (1995); Gilbert, Laustsen, Jung Associated Ltd. (2004); the Mackenzie Gas Project (2005); and the Breakwater Group (2006) which all provide hypothetical development scenarios.
 In addition, the Beaufort Sea Strategic Regional Plan of Action (BSStRPA 2008) appendices contain a potential oil and gas development scenario largely drawn from the work by Morrell (2005, 2007).
 The INAC (2007) submission to the Joint Review Panel for the Mackenzie Gas Project (MGP) titled "Towards a View of Future Oil and Gas Development in the Mackenzie Valley, Delta and the Beaufort Sea" expands on Morrell's earlier work.
 Finally, CAPP provided a presentation titled "Potential Oil and Gas Activities in the Beaufort Sea to the National Energy Board Offshore Drilling Review", Inuvik Roundtable Sept.
 12-16, 2011.
-This report is an update to the "Oil and Gas Exploration & Development Activity Forecast, Canadian Beaufort Sea 2012-2013", prepared by the author in April 2012.

 Peterson et al. 2003 describes forecasts as a "best estimate of future conditions from a particular model, method, or individual."
 He goes on to state the "public and decision makers generally understand that a forecast may or may not turn out to be true."
 Given that changing future conditions are a near certainty, this oil and gas activity forecast, is intended to describe a plausible future based on current assumptions.
-However, it is important to recognize that there are numerous ever-changing factors, which may significantly alter the forecast at any time.
+However, it is important to recognize that there are numerous ever-changing factors, which may significantly alter this forecast at any time.

-In an attempt to try and develop plausible current forecasts of potential oil and gas activity in the Beaufort Sea, company representatives working on exploration and development projects in the area were interviewed in 2012 and again in 2013.
+In an attempt to try and develop a plausible current forecast of potential oil and gas activity in the Beaufort Sea, company representatives working on exploration and development projects in the area were interviewed.
 Those companies known to be considering or currently undertaking exploration and/or development planning in the Beaufort Sea were asked to describe their current plans for activity.
-The author used this information to develop an industry-wide overview of potential oil and gas exploration and development activities for the 15 years.
-The report also provides a description of the oil and gas exploration and development activity cycle, which will apply to industry activities expected to occur over the long term.
+The author used this information in developing an industry-wide overview of potential oil and gas exploration and development activities over the next 15 years.
+The report also provides a description of the oil and gas exploration and development activities expected to occur over the long term.
 That is, the expected life cycle of those activities initiated during the next 15 years, is described to provide an indication of how these developments may build out to full scale and eventually be decommissioned.
 Any prediction of oil and gas exploration and development activities in Beaufort Sea over a 15 years period, will necessarily have a large margin for error.
 Therefore, the longer-term project life cycle predictions included in the report are only general and based on industry experience.